weblancaster/seed-react-project/README.md

 # Seed React project

+> At the moment this repository is deprecated, although you can still use as reference the architecture and some parts of the code.
+I advocate to start using [React Create App](https://github.com/facebookincubator/create-react-app).
+Thanks!

 Yet another React boilerplate to rapidly and easily start a React stack project from scratch without the tedious configuration work.

 ### Main Modules/Feats